 The complaints are the typical complaints you’ll find in this type of juicer.

 Another complaint is how it struggled with ingredients like celery.
 This is an issue with all vertical slow juicers like this because of the narrow pulp ejection port.
 You’ll need to chop stuff like celery before juicing it.

 This juicer is available in Amazon for just under $400 brand new.
-If you think the warranty is short you can avail of the extended warranty in Amazon up to 4 years.
+If you think the warranty is short, you can avail of the extended warranty in Amazon for up to 4 years.
 You can also get 2-day free shipping if you join Prime.

 This is the only compelling reason I see to buy this.

 While Hurom says this can make smoothies, don’t expect it to perform as well as a blender.

 If you feed ingredients in too fast, it’ll get jammed up because it is a slow juicer – you need to take your time.